spfrommer/cse-ranking-manipulation/README.md

 To this end, we introduce a focused dataset of real-world consumer product websites and formalize conversational search ranking as an adversarial problem.
 Experimentally, we analyze conversational search rankings in the absence of adversarial injections and show that different LLMs vary significantly in prioritizing product name, document content, and context position.

 We then present a tree-of-attacks-based jailbreaking technique which reliably promotes low-ranked products.
-Importantly, these attacks transfer effectively to state-of-the-art conversational search engines such as this http URL.
+Importantly, these attacks transfer effectively to closed-source, online-enabled RAG implementations such as the Sonar Large Online model by perplexity.ai.

 ## Usage